ArdentEmpiricist/text_analysis/README.md

 * `--context N`: (optional, default: 5) context window size (N = ±N words)
 * `--export-format FORMAT`: `txt` (default), `csv`, `tsv`, or `json` (exports results as separate files)
 * `--entities-only`: only export named entities (names), not full statistics
+* `--combine`: Analyze all files together and output combined result files

+By default, each file is analyzed and exported individually.
+With --combine, all files are analyzed as a single corpus and combined result files are exported.

 **During analysis, a progress bar and the current file being read are shown in the terminal.**